 Recalculation clauses in court orders

 Effective March 1, 2015, all child support orders granted in Alberta must contain a clause stating whether or not RP may recalculate the child support.
-This includes orders granted both under provincial legislation (e.g. Family Law Act) and the federal Divorce Act.
+This includes orders granted both under provincial legislation (for example, Family Law Act) and the federal Divorce Act.

 If clients want RP to recalculate their child support